News CNCnetPDM About us Support

 LICENSING

 This device driver requires the most recent version of CNCnetPDM and also works with a free license.
 However, in this mode you only get output for the first item configured in your INI file.
-With a valid license you are able to output the result of up to 30 functions per reading cycle, see licensing for details.
+With any other license you are able to output the result of up to 30 functions per reading cycle, see licensing for details.

 SETUP CNCNETPDM